carbon-language/carbon-lang/docs/design/values.md

 have storage at all or a stable address of storage.
 They model abstract values like function input parameters and constants.

-R-values have the core semantic restriction of being "readonly".
+R-values have the semantic restrictions of being "readonly" and behavior equivalent between a copy and direct access.
 A core goal is to enable the implementation to freely create copies of values when useful for representing them as R-values without changing the meaning of a valid Carbon program.
 This allows R-values to be effectively passed in registers and otherwise effectively model abstract values efficiently in ways that are difficult with C++ and its closest approximation of `const &`.
 The consequence of this goal is that it is required for programs to have equivalent behavior with or without a copy being made when forming an R-value.
+Coming from C++, the best mental model is that of a `const &` that can _also_ be passed in registers when profitable.

 R-values can be formed in two ways -- a literal expression like `42`, or by converting an L-value to an R-value.